MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

-2. In **Microsoft Edge**, the Office 365 Compliance Center tab should still be open.
+2. In **Microsoft Edge**, the Microsoft 365 compliance portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

 3. In the **Microsoft 365 compliance** portal, on the left navigation pane, select **Policies** and under **Data** select **Retention**.